 - Facilitate the Growth of the I&E Ecosystem

-It is my honor to represent the American University in the Emirates during this initiative and I am excited to contribute to innovation and entrepreneurship educational efforts in the UAE!
+It is my honor to represent the American University in the Emirates as a pivotal part of this initiative and I am excited to contribute to innovation and entrepreneurship educational efforts in the UAE!